microsoft/wpa/.github/developer_guide.md

 ## A short guide to adding a function to the package

-1. Let us assume that you have written a new function, e.g. a checking function that returns TRUE if PersonId exists, and returns FALSE if it does not).
+1. Let us assume that you have written a new function, e.g. a checking function that returns TRUE if `PersonId` exists, and returns FALSE if it does not).

 1. Once you check the function and ensure that it works, save this into a R file under the "R" folder of the package directory.
     - Ensure that your current working directory is set to the package directory.
 You can either open the RStudio session with the package .Rproj file, or run `setwd()` to change you working directory.
 Run `getwd()` to check what your current working directory is.
     - Ensure that the relevant roxygen headers are present (see [here](https://roxygen2.r-lib.org/articles/rd.html) for more reference).
     - Whilst it is possible to have more than one function saved in a single R file, we recommend saving them in their own files with their own names for clarity.
 For instance, the function `collaboration_dist()` would be saved in a file called _collaboration_dist.R_.

+1. Run `devtools::load_all()`.
+This will simulate loading the package with the function in it.
+Run the function with some example data to ensure that it works.

 1. Follow the steps in the Developer Guide above to generate the documentation (`roxygen2::roxygenise()`), check the package (`devtools::check()`), and install the package (`devtools::install()`).

 1. Once you are sure that everything works, open **GitHub Desktop**, and **check that you have selected the relevant branch**.
 If you are unsure what your changes are, it is always recommended that you work on a new branch so that you do not introduce any breaking changes to the master branch.

-1. _Fetch / pull_ from the branch.
+1. _Fetch/ pull_ from the branch.
 This ensures that your local package is updated with changes that others have made to the code.

 1. _Commit_ your changes, and add an intuitive commit message so others will know what you have changed to the code.
 Please see the wiki page of this repo for a style guide on the commit messages.

 1. _Push_ your changes to the branch.

+## Working with GitHub

+### No repository access

+If you are contributing to this repository where you do not have direct access (e.g. as a non-Microsoft contributor), you will have to take the following steps:

+1. Fork the repository.
+This will create a repository called `<YOURUSERNAME>/wpa`.

+1. Make required changes to this forked repository.

+1. Once you are happy with the changes, create a pull request to merge the changes with `microsoft/wpa`.

+You can either use **GitHub Desktop** or **git**.

+### With repository access

-If there are no errors, you should be able to see the changes on the GitHub repository!
+If you have repository access, you may still be asked to enter the 2FA process due to the scurity protocols in place.

-## Using GitHub
-*It's on its way...*
+If you get an authentication error with GitHub Desktop, please following the following steps to clone the git repository for **wpa** v1.3.0. locally.

+1. Ensure you have git installed.
+If not, you can download this from [Git - Downloads (git-scm.com)](https://git-scm.com/downloads).

+2. Once installed, open up Git Bash.
+This should open up a Command Line interface.

+3. Copy the path to the folder in which you want to clone the `wpa` repository; if this doesn't exist yet, you can create a new folder called `wpa` somewhere.
+An example of this path would be `C:\My Documents\GitHub\wpa`.

+4. Type `cd `, and followed (separated with a space) by the path to the local folder above.
+You will need to add quotes, so the full command would look something like `cd "C:/My Documents/GitHub/wpa"`.
+See [How to change folder with git bash? - Stack Overflow](https://stackoverflow.com/questions/8961334/how-to-change-folder-with-git-bash) if you have issues changing directories.

+5. Once Git Bash is showing the correct file path to your `wpa` repository, run the command `git init`.
+This command initializes your folder as a git repository.
+In other words, it sets it up to do version control.

+6. Next, run `git remote add origin https://github.com/microsoft/wpa.git`.
+This will "connect" your local folder with the Git repository.
+You may get some prompts for authentication somewhere around here.
+Run `git remote -v` to check whether this has been successfully applied.

+7. Once the authentication through Git Bash is set up, you may now go back to the GitHub Desktop GUI window (phew!).
+Go to `File > Add local repository` and choose the `wpa` folder that you have just set up.
+You may be asked to login again, but this should now allow you to fetch or pull from the repository.
+You are now set up!

+You can contribute code to the open source repository in the "normal way" once the above is all set up.

+### Git commands

+You may find it helpful [git cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf) for git commands.

 ## Documenting functions with {roxygen2}
 *It's on its way...*